Makevisitors: What it does and how it works

 This is a perfect scenario for metaprogramming!
 Rather than write new Java code by

-hand for each different Haskell file, we write one program (makevisitors
+hand for each different Haskell file, we write one program (makevisitors) that

 generates Java code for any and all Haskell files.
 We call this “meta”programming